Anantjothi/Home-Loan-Eligibility-Analysis/README.md

 Banks and financial institutions rely heavily on data-driven decision making.
 This project demonstrates how a Data Analyst can:

-  (i)Clean and preprocess raw financial datasets.
+  1. Clean and preprocess raw financial datasets.
-  (ii)Explore and identify trends in loan approval.
+  2. Explore and identify trends in loan approval.
-  (iii)Build a dashboard for business stakeholders to quickly assess key factors affecting loan eligibility.
+  3. Build a dashboard for business stakeholders to quickly assess key factors affecting loan eligibility.
 ________________________________________
 🔹 Objectives